 What are the environmental issues of Australia?

-Australia faces numerous environmental challenges, varying in intensity across different regions:
+Australia faces numerous environmental issues and challenges, varying in intensity across different regions:

 These issues are influenced by both natural factors (such as Australia's variable climate) and anthropogenic factors (like land-use changes and greenhouse gas emissions).